hakanotal/basic-rag-llm/README.md

 Open browser to http://localhost:8501

+**Try the demo:**
+- A sample PDF is automatically indexed on startup
+- Try asking: "What is a RAG system?" or "What are the key components?"
-- Upload PDFs using the sidebar
+- Upload your own PDFs using the sidebar
 - Click "Reindex Documents" to process them
-- Start asking questions!

 ## Project Structure